Jill Wagner

 Jill Suzanne Wagner (born January 13, 1979) is an American actress and television personality.
-She was the on-field host for the ABC game show Wipeout from 2008 to 2014.
-Since then, Wagner has starred in several made-for-television films for the Hallmark Channel and Hallmark Movies & Mysteries.
+She was the on-field host for the ABC game show Wipeout from 2008 to 2011 and again from 2013 to 2014, briefly leaving during the fifth season in 2012.
+Since then, Wagner has starred in several made-for-television films for the Hallmark Channel, Hallmark Movies & Mysteries, and Great American Family.
+She stars as Bobby in the Paramount+ spy series Special Ops: Lioness (2023).

 Early life and education

 Wagner was born in Winston-Salem, North Carolina.
 She was raised primarily by her father, David Wagner, a U.S. Marine, and her grandmother.
 She attended Ledford Senior High School in Wallburg, North Carolina.
-Wagner went to North Carolina State University graduating in 2001 with a bachelor's degree in business management.
+She went to North Carolina State University, graduating in 2001 with a bachelor's degree in business management.
 During her teens, she trained at Barbizon Modeling and Acting School in Raleigh.

 Career

 After college, Wagner moved to California to pursue a career in entertainment.
 In 2003, she was selected as a cast member on the MTV series Punk'd, participating in several sketches.
-The following year, Wagner was ranked #90 on the Maxim Hot 100 Women of 2004.
+The following year, Wagner was ranked number 90 on the Maxim Hot 100 Women of 2004.
 She was featured in the July 2006 issue of American FHM magazine.

 In 2006, she co-starred in the Spike TV television series Blade: The Series as Krista Starr.
 She was a co-host of Inside the Vault on WGN America.
-Wagner has also had guest roles on a variety of television series including Quintuplets and Bones.
+Wagner has also had guest roles on a variety of television series, including Quintuplets and Bones.
 Her theatrical roles include Junebug (2005) and the horror film Splinter in 2008.

-In March 2008, it was announced that Wagner would be the on-field host for the ABC game show Wipeout which premiered June 24, 2008.
+In March 2008, Wagner was announced as the on-field host for the ABC game show Wipeout, which premiered June 24, 2008.
 In April 2011, Wagner announced that she was leaving Wipeout after four seasons to focus on her acting career; she was succeeded by Vanessa Minnillo for the series' fifth season.
 In late August 2012, it was announced that Wagner would return as the co-host of Wipeout for its sixth season, a role she continued throughout the rest of the series' run.
+A fan favorite during the show's run, Wagner explained that it was difficult to "keep a straight face" while co-hosting on Wipeout, remarking: "I challenge anyone to come down and do my job and keep a straight face.
+It’s absolutely impossible."